ervinb/ervinb.github.io/_posts/22-12-2016-building-phantomjs-with-docker.md

 ```

 This assures that the anything below `echo` will not use the layer cache.
 When
-passing a value for `$CACHE_BUSTER` we get a fresh repository, when doing so with
+passing a value for `$CACHE_BUSTER` we get a fresh set of build dependencies,
-a tag, we resue the repository, but run a new build.
+otherwise we use the ones stored in the cached layer.

 In a nutshell, to have effective Docker layer caching, moving parts go to the bottom,
 static files and dependencies to on top.

+ # extract data from container
+ # the run command will mount a new dir (not pre-created) and pooplate it after build
+ docker run --rm -v $(pwd)/trunk:/phantomjs-src/ -ti 3f755ca42730

 # icing the cake
 # script which receives params and know how to handle tags